axa-ch/metalsmith-incremental/README.md

 ## Circular Dependencies and metadata

-We recommend always build metadata from scratch.
+We recommend to always build metadata from scratch.
 But if you really have an intensive metadata plugin.
 You can force updates of file's metadata (not global metadata):
 * [Props List config for `cache` plugin](.API.md#propslist)

 ## Trouble with `metalsmith-collections`?